 # How to trust Signicat mail servers

-Sender Policy Framework (SPF) records allow domain owners to publish a list of IP addresses or subnets that are authorized to send email on their behalf.
-The goal is to reduce the amount of spam and fraud by making it much harder for malicious senders to disguise their identity.
+Sender Policy Framework (SPF) records allow domain owners to publish a list of IP addresses or subnets that are authorised to send email messages on their behalf.
+The goal is to reduce the amount of spam and fraud by making it harder for malicious senders to disguise their identity.

 testdomain.com, you can include the following TXT record in the domain's DNS:

 ~all) will vary from DNS to DNS.

 Contact us at firstname.lastname@example.org if you would like to use email signing with DomainKeys Identified Mail (DKIM).
 DKIM increases the trust of outgoing email even further, but needs to be implemented in your domain's DNS.

 email@example.com as the sender, you must include two TXT records in the domain's DNS as

 The example below shows how you could implement this in your DNS.
 Do not copy the example verbatim, as the exact value will be provided to you by Signicat Support.